 The bucolic serenity of Lake Murray stretches for miles, with sailboats bobbing and people squealing as they tube behind a speedboat.
-The powerful architecture of a double-dam and the four lanes of road that cross it lay just behind the lake, keeping millions of gallons of water from surging and flooding downtown Columbia—a mere 16 miles (26 kilometers) away.
+The powerful architecture of a double-dam and the four lanes of road that cross it lay just behind the lake, keeping millions of gallons of water from surging and flooding downtown Columbia – a mere 16 miles (26 kilometers) away.
 It wasn’t always like this, though.
 Construction on Lake Murray’s massive double-dam began in 2002 and wasn’t completed until 2005.
 Back then, there were still miles of empty shoreline, not yet crowded with condos and lakefront mansions.
 But before that, the lake wasn’t a lake at all.
-It was, in fact, a town with a river running through it.
+It was, in fact, an area inhabited by small communities with a river running through it.

 Over the next several years, heavy work began to clear the site.
 Approximately 2,000 men and 37 sawmills turned out 100 million board-feet of lumber from all of the trees that were cleared from the area.
 To keep work going as quickly as possible, a village sprang up near the project site to house workers.
 In 1929, the reservoir began to fill with water and the lake came to life, as the folks who used to inhabit the area watched their former homes go awash.

 There are five iconic towers along the Lake Murray dam, and their purpose is to bring water from the bottom of the lake into the pipes used to control the hydroelectric plant.
 In December 1930, the first electric power, at 10,000 kilowatts, was used from the dam plant, which was the world’s largest power reservoir at the time.
-Today the dam generates 245,000,000 kilowatt hours per year of electricity.
+Today the dam generates 245,000,000 kilowatt hours of electricity per year.

 Many things lurk below the water’s surface; the most recent recovery was a B-25C Mitchell bomber that crashed into the lake during training exercises for World War II in 1943.
 In 2005, the plane’s remnants were carefully recovered and moved to the Southern Museum of Flight in Alabama.
 The process was documented on film for the History Channel.
 A less exciting development was a hydrilla problem that choked the lake with a foreign seaweed.
 Thanks to a lot of science and a few hydrilla-eating carp, the lake’s hydrilla problem is under control.